tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

   (in the case of server authentication), this field SHALL be zero length.

 certificate_list:
-: A sequence (chain) of CertificateEntry structures, each containing a single certificate and set of extensions.
+: A vector (chain) of CertificateEntry structures, each containing a single certificate and vector of extensions.

 extensions:
-: A set of extension values for the CertificateEntry.
+: A vector of extension values for the CertificateEntry.
 The "Extension" format is defined in {{extensions}}.
 Valid extensions for server certificates at present include the OCSP Status extension {{RFC6066}} and the SignedCertificateTimestamp extension {{!RFC6962}}; future extensions may